5 Best Yarns for Light, Breezy Summer Knitting Projects

 Made straight from bamboo grass, once it’s been processed, you get bamboo yarn, making it eco-friendly – and being smart with our knitting choices is something we owe to the nature that surrounds us.

-It’s impossible to love bamboo yarn, as it’s often even softer than silk.
+It’s impossible not to love bamboo yarn, as it’s often even softer than silk.
 Your final products end up with a lustrous, luxurious looking sheen and a graceful draping look.

 Why Bamboo Yarn might not be the One?

-While this yarn is super amazing for many reasons, it’s worth noting that your final products might be at risk of reduced strength when exposed to water.
+While this yarn is amazing for many reasons, it’s worth noting that your final products might be at risk of reduced strength when exposed to water.
 Which brings us to our next point, which is – If you have a project for the summer which requires frequent washing, this definitely isn’t the yarn for you.

 We suggest you hand wash or dry clean this yarn.